Steamgjk/Nezha/README.md

 We are fortunate to get the help from many researchers during the development of Nezha.
 Below we list and acknowledge them according to the timeline.

 [Dr. Shiyu Liu](https://web.stanford.edu/~shiyuliu/) and [Dr. Feiran Wang](https://www.linkedin.com/in/feiran-wang/) joined the discussion during the early design of Nezha.
-Feiran explained the details of Craft and Shiyu explained Huygens and other clock sync solutions.
+Feiran explained the details of CRaft and the related correctness properties.
+Shiyu explained the principles of Huygens and the other clock sync solutions.

 [Prof. Dan Ports](https://drkp.net/), [Prof. Jialin Li](https://www.comp.nus.edu.sg/~lijl/) and [Dr. Ellis Michael](https://ellismichael.com/) provided helpful discussion related to Speculative Paxos and NOPaxos.
 Dan also gave us the pointer to crash vector and diskless recovery.

 [Prof. Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/) listened to our early presentation of Nezha, and gave some useful feedback.

-[Prof. Seo Jin Park](https://seojinpark.net/) discussed with us about the definition of linearizability.
+[Prof. Seo Jin Park](https://seojinpark.net/) discussed with us about the definition of linearizability and other correctness properties.
 Seo Jin also provided some explanation about CURP.

 [Prof. Zhaoguo Wang](https://ipads.se.sjtu.edu.cn/pub/members/zhaoguo_wang) shared with us his experience in testing Raft.